ParkerLab/atactk/docs/usage.rst

   make_cut_matrix -a -b '(36-149 1) (150-224 225-324 2) (325-400 5)' ...

-Pretend you're scoring a motif 5 bases long, with a 10-base extended region on either side, and for simplicity, pretend that each template length bin had the same counts of cut points around the motif, shown here::
+Pretend you're scoring a motif 5 bases long, with a 10-base extended region on either side, and for simplicity, pretend that each fragment length bin had the same counts of cut points around the motif, shown here::